-C-Qur is known injuries such as infections, bowel obstructions, internal bleeding rash, allergic reactions to name a few.
-There have been multiple scientific articles that support this (please see our list below).
+C-Qur is known to cause injuries such as infections, bowel obstructions, internal bleeding, rash, and allergic reactions to name just a few.
+There are multiple scientific articles that support these findings (please see our list below).

 The Omega-3 injuries are associated with the fatty acid coating on the mesh.
-This coating is intended to be naturally absorbed by the body and thus preventing adhesions (a common complication in some other products). problems with this coating inside the packagaing led to the first atrium mesh recall.
+This coating is intended to be naturally absorbed by the body and thus prevent adhesions (a common complication in most hernia mesh products).
+But problems with this coating inside the packaging led to the first atrium mesh recall by the FDA.

-Recently we’ve seen an alarming number of patients that require removal because of serious immune responses cause by the coating.
-Most commonly infections and severe pain at the surgical site are reported.
+Recently we’ve seen an alarming number of patients that require mesh removal because of serious immune responses caused by this coating.
+The most common side effects are infections and severe pain at the surgical site are reported.

 Contact us today to discuss a Claim for Compensation.